caraya/personal-blog/content/blog/why-we-still-need-custom-css-in-wordpress-1.md

 In addition to these default axes, fonts can define any number of custom axes that are exclusive to the font.

+!!! note **Note:**
-**Note:** See Microsoft's [OpenType Design-Variation Axis Tag Registry](https://learn.microsoft.com/en-us/typography/opentype/spec/dvaraxisreg) documentation for a more in-depth discussion about the OpenType tags and why you would want to register them (or not).
+See Microsoft's [OpenType Design-Variation Axis Tag Registry](https://learn.microsoft.com/en-us/typography/opentype/spec/dvaraxisreg) documentation for a more in-depth discussion about the OpenType tags and why you would want to register them (or not).
+!!!

 For example, [Recursive](https://www.recursive.design/) defines the following custom axes in addition to `wght` (weight) and `slnt` (Slant):